razerbeans/boardwalk/README.markdown

 # Troubleshooting #

-While Boardwalk is still under heavy development so you may run into issues.
+While Boardwalk is still under heavy development, you may run into issues.
 Feel free to report these issues here with a log of the errors you are receiving as well as information about your environment.